 CCC is going green!
 The campus is in the process of a green movement that incorporates eco-friendly campus facilities, community education in sustainability, and even environmentally-oriented course offerings.
 The Campus Garden is a learning activity for students, and it also provides vegetables, herbs, and flowers to the campus.
 The garden is cared for with water from a rainwater collection tank.

-CCC publishes periodic updates on environmental objectives and continuously strives to add new programs and update old facilities to be more environmentally friendly.
+The school publishes periodic updates on environmental objectives and continuously strives to add new programs and update old facilities to be more environmentally friendly.
 For example, through a partnership with the City of Flagstaff Recycle Program, the campus recently began recycling 90 percent of all its trash.
-CCC also supports a carpooling program for students and faculty.
+A carpooling program for students and faculty is also available.